LevelUpMarketers/tta-management-plugin/docs/EventsListPage.md

 1. **Left column** – a small calendar with arrows to navigate between months.
 The calendar allows browsing three years back and forward.
 Days that have events are highlighted and link to the first event scheduled on that date.
-A "Join Your Friends" box below the calendar shows profile photos of members attending the currently visible events.
+Navigation happens over AJAX so changing months no longer resets pagination.
+Above the friends box is a **Your Upcoming Events** widget showing events for the logged in member and a **Membership Perks** panel encouraging upgrades.
 2. **Center column** – the list of upcoming events ordered by date.
 Each row links to the corresponding Event Page.
 Event images are constrained with `object-fit: contain` to ensure consistent sizing without cropping.